 - Decide, in as much as it is possible, which situations to put yourself in, attempting to avoid those that tend to evoke difficult feelings and “overreactions.”

 - If you find yourself in an emotionally charged situation (which is inevitable), consciously modify your response (e.g., relax your jaw during a fight with your partner; modulate your voice tone when you communicate your irritation with a coworker).

 - Direct your attention away from a “too intense” emotional event (e.g., take a break from a frustrating work assignment; use appropriately-timed humour during an argument to diffuse the unpleasant emotions involved).

 - Change your outlook by engaging in cognitive reappraisal (e.g., when you are assigned yet another work task by your boss you can interpret this task as being assigned by someone who has no idea of your heavy workload, or as being assigned by someone who sees you as a trusted and valued employee).

 - Take a deep breath.
 Our brain relies on oxygen to function properly and the emotional centres of our brain are activated when we do not get oxygen to the parts of our brains that are responsible for rational thought and behaviour.

 With practice and support, we can all become Emotional Masters – at least some of the time.

 Gross, J. J. (Ed.).
 (2007).
 Handbook of emotional regulation.
 New York: Guilford Press.
-Jason is a Registered Psychologist providing assessment and counselling services at Eckert Centre.
-Jason makes a unique contribution to the Centre through his work counselling those with addiction, those with marital difficulties, as well as through his skill in career assessments
+Jason is a Registered Psychologist providing psychoeducational assessment and counselling services at Eckert Centre.
+Jason makes a unique contribution to the Centre through his work counselling those with addiction, and those with marital difficulties, as well as through his skill in career assessments